Eldfin/SLIFOX/README.md

     If None, no image will be writen.
 - `colormap`: np.ndarray (6, 3)
     Colormap used for the image generation.
+- `image_sig_peaks_mask`: np.ndarray (n, m, max_find_peaks)
+    When significant peaks mask is already calculated,
+    it can be provided here to speed up the process.
+- `image_num_peaks`: np.ndarray (n, m)
+    If the number of peaks have already been calculated, they can be inserted here.

 ##### Returns
 - `image_num_peaks`: (n, m)